Special Education, Unified Special Education K-12 and Elementary/Middle

 Explore the unified special education K-12 and elementary/middle bachelor's degree program at UW-Eau Claire

 Special education and inclusive practices majors also will have multiple opportunities to take their learning to the next level.
-Through cultural immersions, collaborative student-faculty research and service-learning experiences, you could participate in programming at the Aldine School District in Houston, Texas; conduct research and author a journal article or present at a local or national conference; or experience the Scottish special education system firsthand in Scotland.
-These experiences often lead to new ways of thinking and enhanced cultural competency.
+Through cultural immersions, collaborative student-faculty research and service-learning experiences, you could participate in programming at the Kenai Peninsula school district in Alaska; conduct research and author a journal article or present at a local or national conference; or experience the Scottish special education system firsthand in Scotland.
+Majors also have the option to add a UWEC certificate in Interprofessional Early Intervention, which allows them to add the Early Childhood Special Education license.

 Why special education, unified special education k-12 and elementary/middle at UW-Eau Claire?

 Up-to-date practices.
 Expert faculty throughout the major will provide you with knowledge of grade level content as well as special education procedures as outlined by current federal legislation.
-You'll learn best practices and the latest techniques in areas like behavior management, inclusive practices, co-teaching and intervention.
+You'll learn best practices and latest techniques for effective instruction, behavior management, inclusive practices, co-teaching and intervention.
 You'll also become familiar with special education law, ethical behavior, and how best to consult and collaborate with parents, school personnel and agencies in designing high-quality learning for all children.

 Relevant student organizations.
-Right on campus, you'll find the Best Buddies and the Team Triumph clubs, student groups that bring attention to the needs and rights of individuals with intellectual and developmental disabilities.
-These organizations are best known for bridging gaps and making connections that lead to positive, local change.
-Aspiring Educators is an organization that is focused on future teachers who are active on campus and in the schools in the community, connecting you with other students in the education major and the campus.
-Joining a student org is an excellent way to continue your learning and apply what you've learned in the classroom to the real world.
+There are multiple student organizations at UW-Eau Claire relevant to future educators.
+For example, Aspiring Educators is focused on future teachers who are active on campus and in the schools in the community, connecting you with other students in the education major.
+Joining a student org is an excellent way to apply what you've learned in the classroom to the real world.

 Study abroad opportunities.
 Explore how different societies educate their youth and gain new ideas about how teachers reach their students by studying abroad.
 Many UWEC students choose to immerse themselves in other schools and communities early on in their college careers to better understand the world around them.
-Being able to develop teaching techniques in another country is a once-in-a-lifetime experience you won't want to miss.
+One opportunity, Special Education in Scotland, allows you to travel with your peers and faculty to observe education abroad and learn about another culture.

 Exceptional placement rates.
-Due to the nationwide shortage of special educators, early educators and early childhood special educators, our Blugold teachers are in high demand.
+Due to the nationwide shortage of teachers, students in our program are in high demand.
 In fact, many graduates are offered a job prior to graduation — many times at the same schools where they served as student teachers.

 or continuing education after graduation